EpicEric/sandhole/book/src/nixos.md

 ## Binary caching

-In order to avoid re-building Sandhole for each update, you can use either of Sandhole's binary caches.
+In order to avoid re-building Sandhole for each update, you can use Sandhole's binary cache.
 In `configuration.nix`:

 ```nix
 {